Vestibular FAQs

 Vertigo FAQs

-2. What causes vertigo?
-Common causes include BPPV, Meniere’s disease, vestibular neuritis, vestibular migraine and cervicogenic dizziness.
+- What causes vertigo?
+Common causes include BPPV, Meniere’s disease, vestibular neuritis, vestibular migraine, and cervicogenic dizziness.

-4. Can stress cause vertigo?
-Yes, high stress and anxiety can lead to dizziness and vertigo episodes.
+- Can stress cause vertigo?
+Stress and anxiety can contribute to dizziness and may worsen vertigo symptoms, although they are not the only possible cause.

 Related Articles